 Not infrequently, the advertised board game innovation turns out to be a warmed-up concept.
 Players usually don't find out until a year later, when the titles are actually delivered.
 The "pledge", which was then understood as a leap of faith, can now be understood more as a sober analytical factor: If a game receives a lot of attention, it is possible to think early on how the cow can best be milked.

-This clearly shows that gamers in particular are willing to grant developers, publishers and authors a leap of faith.
-In any case, games are among the top when it comes to crowdfunding financing - there are only more successes in music, films and videos.
-There the productions up to 10.000 US dollars dominate.
-Games, including board games, can therefore be described as lucrative campaigns, including for the Kickstarter.com platform itself.
+This clearly shows that gamers in particular are prepared to give developers, publishers and authors an advance of trust.
+In any case, games are among the top when it comes to crowdfunding - only music, films and videos are more successful.
+Productions up to $10.000 dominate there.
+Games, including board games, can therefore be described as lucrative campaigns, also for the platform Kickstarter.com itself.

 Lasting success: around half a million projects